 The court will also take into account the kind of certificate in considering whether to make an order referring the parties to mediation (s13C) and in determining whether to make a costs order against a party under s117: s60I notation.

-Also an important thing to note that many practitioners do not realise, the certificate issued must state that the mediation/invitation to mediate related to the issue/issues that the order would deal with: s60I(8).
+Also an important thing to note, the certificate issued must state that the mediation/invitation to mediate related to the issue/issues that the order would deal with: s60I(8).
 This means that you can’t invite your ex to mediate in relation to e.g. what school the children attend, discuss that discrete issue at mediation, then file an application to the court seeking orders with respect to the care arrangements of the children.

 Does relocation qualify as an exception to attending mediation before court?

 The simple answer is yes it can, but not always.

 In the case of Conlon & Conlon FCCA 2195, the court dismissed an application by the Father without a section 60I certificate filed after the mother’s unilateral relocation with the 5 month old child as the court took the view that no exception under s60I(9) was made out.

 In this case, the Mother relocated with the child to a place 2.5 hours drive from the father’s residence.
 The Father sought an exemption on the ground that the matter was urgent.
 The Court considered the objects of 60I, to encourage parents to resolve their matters via dispute resolution prior to filing an application to the court and held that there was no evidence of a risk of harm and the Father’s evidence indicated that he and mother were communicating.
 On these grounds Justice Terry said the father’s material did not make out that no resolution was possible outside of the court system and he was not satisfied that circumstances of urgency existed.
 He urged the parties to commence dispute resolution.